 When It Comes to Politics, Can We Agree to Disagree?

-In the late 1960s, feminists coined—and very often employed—the phrase “the personal is political,” and never before has it rung truer.
-The recent party conventions were deeply personal, with moving onstage tales of hardship that ranged from growing up black in the South to delivering babies prematurely.
-Social media, meanwhile, lets us express our views—and hear about others’—more explicitly and aggressively than ever before.
+In the late 1960s, feminists coined the phrase “the personal is political,” and never has it rung more true.
+Our reactions to politics and political candidates are often deeply personal and emotional—and social media lets us express our views, and hear about others, more explicitly and aggressively than ever before.
 Views with which we don’t agree often come as a shock, if not a personal blow: I have a friend who thinks that?

 “What is it about politics that hits us so emotionally?” asks Aruni Nan Futuronsky, a certified life coach and Kripalu faculty member.
 While we may be used to—and even welcome—differences of opinion among family and friends in other arenas, politics often seems to warrant a less accepting view.
 We get defensive and argumentative.
 We feel very strongly.
 We try to convince others to see our side—and we often fail.
 That’s where the philosophies we learn in our yoga practice come into play, says Aruni.
 “Yoga teaches us to take action and to express our truth, but not get stuck on the outcome,” she says.
 That is, speak your mind—but don’t expect to change someone else’s.